 Conveyor Belts

 Conveyor belts are on the front lines of your conveyor system.
-They come in scores of varieties, from lightweight to heavy duty, and in a range of surface materials and coverings.
+They come in scores of varieties, from lightweight to heavy-duty, and in a range of surface materials and coverings.
 With such a vast selection, it’s important to find the right belt—and overall conveying system—for your business needs and industry requirements

-A leader in conveyance automation solutions, Dorner offers standard lines and highly customized systems.
+As a leader in conveyance automation solutions, Dorner offers standard lines and highly customized systems.
 We’re also one of the few companies of our kind with an in-house belting cell operation.
 This means we’re able to partner with leading suppliers to offer custom conveyor belts and conveying systems that perform and last.

 Why Dorner Conveyor Belts Stand Out

-Dorner conveyor belts stand above the rest compared to the products of other conveyor belt suppliers for a variety of reasons.
+Dorner’s industrial conveyor belts stand above the rest compared to the products of other conveyor belt suppliers for a variety of reasons.
 Our in-house team performs peerless operations including cutting, splicing, v-guiding, testing, and inspecting all of our customer’s conveyors.
 We also provide industry-leading belt tracking, tensioning methods, and speeds.

 With our unique V-guiding techniques, we can achieve superior tracking and accurate product movement with our conveyors.
 Before the belt is manufactured, we complete V-guiding to improve accuracy and integrity with a seamless belt guide.
 Other companies in the market apply V-guide after splicing, resulting in lowered accuracy and a higher risk of potential failure points.